gploumpis/angular-seed-browserify/README.md

 ### TODO

-Integrate with travis for CI
+* Integrate with travis for CI
+* Showcase i18n
+* Incorporate live reload of SPA on build
+* Showcase protractor Page Objects